albar965/littlenavmap-manual/src/en/SCENERY.rst

-.. _load-scenery-library-dialog:

-|Load Scenery Library| Load Scenery Library Dialog
+|Load Scenery Library| Load Scenery Library
 --------------------------------------------------

 This dialog allows loading of the scenery library data from all four